-The roof-mounted Hi-efficiency Power Saver Air Conditioner operates on 120-volt power, which is supplied through the 30-amp power cord, either from an outside 120-volt power service or by the onboard generator, if equipped.
+The roof-mounted Air Conditioner operates on 120-volt power, which is supplied through the 30-amp power cord, either from an outside 120-volt power service or by the onboard generator, if equipped.
 The factory installed air conditioner is a high efficiency, power saver unit that has been matched to the capacity of the generator (if equipped).